On p/q-recognisable sets: Notable sets that are or are not

 \subsection{Equivalence modulo~$q$}

 \lsection{modu-not-pqrec}

-Unlike the previous case, the modulo-$q$ operator is not easy to generalise to~$\Vpq$.
-However, as far as \pqrecy is concerned, this question is irrelevant: any such generalisation is not \pqrec.
-It is the consequence of the following statement.
+Unlike in the previous case, it is not obvious to extend the modulo-$q$ operator to~$\Npq$.
+However, as far as \pqrecy is concerned, the question is irrelevant: any such generalisation is not \pqrec.
+It is the \rcorollary{npqrec.modu} of the next statement.